AnthillTech/channel-messages-spec/README.md

 3. All devices should implement the *Discovery* service to enable self configuration of applications
 4. In every communication channel there is at least one provider of the *Lastevent* service
 5. All service-related data is exchanged between devices in JSON format
+6. Virtual devices created by channel applications (see Channel applications section) by convention should have names beginning with @

 ##Stable definitions